-While completing the inspection of the home, the home inspector will check:
+While completing the inspection of the home, the home inspector will evaluate:

-Roofing – Inspectors will check out the roof for loose shingles or tiles.
+Roofing – inspectors will examine the roof for loose shingles or tiles.
 Gutters are also checked for debris, and drains are tested for a tight seal.

-Plumbing – Inspectors will examine pipes, drains, vents and waste systems to ensure they are free of leaks and obstructions.
+Plumbing – inspectors will examine pipes, drains, vents and waste systems to make sure they are free from leaks and obstructions.

-Electrical – Inspectors will examine wiring, lighting, and other electrical components to be certain they are operating safely.
+Electrical – inspectors will examine wiring, lighting, and other electrical components to ensure they are operating safely.
 Smoke detectors and carbon monoxide detectors are also tested to make sure they are working properly.

-Heating and Air Conditioning – Inspectors will monitor the home’s heating and cooling systems to guarantee they are in proper working condition.
+Heating and Air Conditioning – inspectors will examine all heating and cooling systems throughout the home to make sure they are in proper working condition.
 Chimneys are checked for any damages or obstructions that could put the home at risk for fire.

-Interior Components– Inspectors will survey interior components of the home such as doors, windows, stairs and flooring to be confident they aren’t damaged.
+Interior Components– inspectors will examine interior components of the home such as doors, windows, stairs, and flooring.

 For more information on home inspectors, click here.